-Steve Butler is a professor and the Barbara J. Janson Professor in the Department of Mathematics at Iowa State University.
-Prior to coming to Iowa State he did a three year NSF PostDoc under the supervision of Benny Sudakov at UCLA.
-Before that he earned his doctorate degree in mathematics at UC San Diego under the supervision of Fan Chung.
-In addition he has worked extensively with Ron Graham and am current proprietor of Ron's archival material.
+I am a Morrill Professor and the Barbara J. Janson Professor in the Department of Mathematics at Iowa State University.
+Prior to coming to Iowa State I did a three year NSF PostDoc under the supervision of Benny Sudakov at UCLA.
+Before that I earned my doctorate degree in mathematics at UC San Diego under the supervision of Fan Chung.
+In addition I worked extensively with Ron Graham and am current proprietor of Ron's archival material.

-His primary mathematical interests are spectral graph theory, enumerative combinatorics, mathematics of juggling, discrete geometry, and generally mathematics of fun things.
-Among other things, he can do eight perfect faro shuffles in a row, and is willing to teach this to anyone who stops by his office.
+My primary mathematical interests are spectral graph theory, enumerative combinatorics, mathematics of juggling, discrete geometry, and generally mathematics of fun things.
+Among other things, I can do eight perfect faro shuffles in a row, and is willing to teach this to anyone who stops by my office.

-From Fall of 2018 through Fall of 2020 Steve was the calculus coordinator for Iowa State University.
+From Fall of 2018 through Fall of 2020 I was the calculus coordinator for Iowa State University.
 Many of my lectures during that time were recorded and are available online.

 I have worked in mathematics of juggling (currently one of only a few mathematicians who have published more papers about the mathematics of juggling than the number of balls that they can juggle).